10 things all parents need to know about...hip dysplasia

 #3 Know the risk factors for hip dysplasia (see flyer below).
 If your child was breech beyond 34-weeks gestation or there is a family history of hip dysplasia discuss the need for an ultrasound.
 More information on diagnosis here.

 #4 Learn the potential signs and symptoms of hip dysplasia so you know what to look out for (see flyer below).

 #5 The causes of hip dysplasia aren't fully known.
 There are hereditary (family history) and environmental (swaddling too tightly) factors but sometimes babies still have the condition with neither of these factors being a reason.

 #6 Swaddle right, not tight for healthy hip development.
 Learn how here.

 #7 Just because your child has one or more of the signs & symptoms above, it doesn't necessarily mean they have hip dysplasia, don't panic but do discuss your concerns further with your GP.

 #9 Hip dysplasia is developmental, it isn't always present at birth.
-(That's why #1 is so important).
+(Again - that's why #2 is so important).

 This has to change.

 #10 Early diagnosis optimises the success of treatment.
 More information on treatment here.

 Help improve hip dysplasia awareness now by sharing this with your family and friends today.